infinityworks/data-academy-cloudformation-example/README.md

 The third CloudFormation template builds upon the second but includes an S3 event trigger which invokes the function.

-The template contains two sections: parameters and resources.
-The following resources are being deployed:
+The following resources are being deployed, you will need to update the S3 bucket name:
 * **Lambda Function Role**
 * **Lambda Function**
 * **S3 Bucket**: A regular S3 bucket which contains a notification configuration.